burnedpopcorn/Sugary-Spire-UNHAM-Decompilation/README.md

 > and this also might affect Confetti states... fuck

-(This Issue is pretty bad, and needs to be corrected by decompiling the affected scripts)
+(This Issue is pretty bad, and needs to be corrected by decompiling the affected scripts with UTMT again)

 ## Massive Thanks to
 - QuantumV, for his decompiler
 - zyledev, for his Playtest 3.2 Decompilation, which I have used as a base
 - ygxa, for fixing player collisions and contributing to this decomp

 - The Sugary Spire Developers, for making Sugary Spire
 - The UNHAM Mod Developers, for adding new improvements and features to Sugary Spire